-There is an additional layer of protection offered by a flash protection security key (PROTKY) that can be set up by the user so that the protection scheme cannot be changed without this key.
-After the protection key has been configured, it cannot be modified.
+There is an additional layer of protection offered by a protection security key (PROTKY).
+The user can set up a protection security key so that the protection scheme cannot be changed without this key.
+When the protection key has been configured, it cannot be modified.